canonical/vanilla-framework/docs/en/patterns/accordion.md

 ## Accordion

-Sidebar accordion, used in listing pages or as navigation.
-Can hold multiple navigation items or to be used as a filter of content.
+The sidebar accordion, used in listing pages or as navigation, can hold multiple navigation items or to be used as a filter for content.

 Each tab styling can be changed to open or collapse using `aria-expanded`, set `true` for open and `false` to close.
 Using JS this can be changed and to point to what each tab controls via `aria-controls`.

-`.p-accordion__panel` visibility is effected by `aria-hidden` and again can be manipulated with JS.
+`.p-accordion__panel` visibility is a ffected by `aria-hidden` and again can be manipulated with JS.

 <div class="p-notification--information">
   <p class="p-notification__response">
-    <span class="p-notification__status">Note:</span>Use to hold filtering items (header and content if available), don't use to display page content.
+    <span class="p-notification__status">Note:</span>Clicking on the header toggles the display of accordion tabs.
+Accordion tabs should contain navigation or supplementary information, not main page content.
   </p>
 </div>